Emergency Medical Services

 Fellowship Applicant Prerequisites:

-The EMS Track for our residents is a structured pathway for residents with an interest in all areas of pre-hospital medicine.
-This includes wilderness medicine, event medicine, tactical medicine, disaster medicine, and medical directorship to name a few.
+The EMS Track for our residents is a structured pathway for residents with an interest in any area of pre-hospital medicine.
+This experience can be tailored to the needs of the resident as well as insuring the basics of EMS practice and medical direction are covered.
 Like all the residency tracks, this provides a community for mentoring and an added educational focus within residency.
+The EMS Track also interfaces with the EMS Fellowship activities and EMS Fellow.

-PGY-2 residents participate in a one month rotation in which they:
+PGY-2 residents participate in a one month rotation shared with other subspecialties in EM in which they:

-- Tour and observe the Boston 911 Dispatch Center (“The Turret”)
+Tour and observe the Boston 911 Dispatch Center

-PGY-3 and PGY-4 residents provide on-line medical control for all 911 calls in the City of Boston!
+PGY-3 and PGY-4 residents provide on-line medical control for 911 calls in the City of Boston!

 Residents of all levels are welcome to participate in research projects at Boston EMS and special operation events including the Boston Marathon, 4th of July on the Esplanade, and the Boston First Night celebration.